 Business of Sport and Entertainment

 An interesting programme has been put together with 4 pillars:

 1 Bidding and Hosting of Sport Events

 2 Live Music and Festivals

-3 Sport and Entertainment Specials such as Sustainability, Law, Ticketing of Events, Sponsoring, Media
+3 Sport and Entertainment Specials with current topics for example Sustainability, Law, Ticketing of Events, Sponsoring, Media

 4 Project Studency

 Literature of this minor is geared towards the latest trends.
 An international classroom (with English as standard language), a dedicated team of lecturers, guest lecturers, visits and a study trip abroad are key factors for the continuing succes of this minor.